BU-Spark/ds-dc-councilor-allen-southwest/spring23-team-1/README.md

 Instructions to install voila dashboard :
 1. pip3 install voila
 2. restart/start the jupyter notebook : jupyter notebook
-3. Extenshion "voila" will be added as a small icon.
+3. Extension "voila" will be added as a small icon.
 4. Click on voila - It executes all cells and produces only the plots and explaination on the screen.